HananKhan7/LLM_Task/README.md

 - The required libraries can be found in the requirement.txt file

 ## Implementation
+The project is available in both a python script and a jupyter notebook file.
 The project consists of the following main tasks.
 ### Data preprocessing
 - The provided article is saved into a .txt format in 'raw_data' folder which is then cleaned up by undergoing the following processes: